-Although there are only a few floors between the frenetic Shoreditch streets and Boundary’s inviting, vine-clad rooftop restaurant, the two seem worlds apart.
-Getting in was always a bun-fight when the restaurant opened only seasonally – now, with a clever removable glass roof and wall panels in the orangery-style dining room, it pulls in the punters year-round.
-The Mediterranean menu heightens the holiday vibes – order grilled lobster with aioli fries to accompany your sundowners in summer, or share a decadent raclette in winter.
+Although there are only a few floors between the frenetic Shoreditch streets and Boundary’s inviting rooftop restaurant, the two seem worlds apart.
+Getting in was always a bun-fight when the restaurant opened only seasonally – now, with a clever removable glass roof and wall panels in the orangery-style dining room, it pulls in the punters all year round.
+The Mediterranean menu heightens the holiday vibes: order grilled lobster with aioli fries to accompany your sundowners in summer, or share a decadent raclette in winter.

 There are caveats to this rooftop experience, but if the stars align you’re in for a treat.
-You have to eat in the seventh floor dining room.
-If you’re in this for the sunshine, opt for lunch on the faux-turfed terrace, which serves a set menu or reduced lunch menu on warm days.
+You have to eat in the seventh floor dining room, for example.
+If you’re in this for the sunshine, opt for lunch on the faux-turfed terrace, which serves a seafood menu on late weekday lunchtimes, and across the week for dinner.
 Diners get access to the roof gardens, provided it’s not booked for a private function.
-There be deck chairs, exotic flowers, giant lawn games – and free-range flamingos.
+There are deckchairs, exotic flowers, giant lawn games – and free-range flamingos.

-Chef Alan Bird’s post-Ivy venture is swanky enough to draw in City types by the Jaguar-load, but also hip enough to welcome Shoreditch strays.
-Its summer-only rooftop bar is its crowning glory, with a verdant living wall, orange trees and an ingenious glass-fronted counter – meaning you can gaze out over the City rooftops as you tuck into dishes from the substantial bar menu – from piping hot scampi and chips with homemade tartare sauce to an Ivy-style shepherd’s pie or spruced-up burgers.
+This Smithfield restaurant is swanky enough to draw in City types by the Jaguar-load, but also hip enough to welcome Shoreditch strays.
+Its summer-only rooftop bar is its crowning glory, with a verdant living wall, orange trees and an ingenious glass-fronted counter – meaning you can gaze out over the City rooftops as you tuck into a full lunch, or dishes from the substantial bar menu – from crispy Kentucky buttermilk chicken with sriracha sauce to crab mayonnaise on toast and spruced-up burgers.

 This former public lav went up in the world when it reinvented itself as a rooftop restaurant – one so popular that the owners have brought it under weatherproof canvas to continue serving during the colder months.
-The menu’s all about sharing, but when you taste the likes of deep-fried squid with heritage tomatoes and sumac, or sweetly poached Yorkshire rhubarb stems and scoops of tart yoghurt mousse sprinkled with biscuity almond crumbs, you’ll suddenly feel possessive.
+The menu’s all about sharing, but when you taste the likes of crispy pigs' ears, beetroot with fried milk and ramson berries, fried chicken wings with banana ketchup, or sweet cardamom cheesecake, you’ll suddenly feel possessive.
 The best bit?
 Two words: Sunday.
 Barbecues.

 This one-storey Islington gastropub doesn’t boast the highest rooftop in London (views are limited to the other low-rise buildings flanking Pentonville Road), but that doesn’t stop locals competing for a place when the sun comes out.
 The partially covered terrace has everything that hardcore all-weather diners require: heaters and blankets for winter (place your order inside); a bar, barbecue and table service when the warm weather starts.
 You must book a table here – and that’s not as easy as you might think.

-Open: Year-round (weather dependent).
+Open year-round (weather dependent).
 Rooftop barbecues from late April.
-Food served noon–10pm Mon–Sat, noon–9.30pm Sun.
+Food served Monday-Saturday, noon-10pm; Sunday, noon-9.30pm.

 Why did the chicken cross the road?
 To get to Coq d’Argent’s four view-tastic terraces – just like every other City slicker in town.
-Book lunch on the restaurant terrace for a side of sunshine with your truffle-topped Jerusalem artichoke velouté.
-Otherwise, for cheaper dining, snack on a cheeky croque monsieur with chips or veg-laden frittata from the evening-only bar menu on the garden terraces.
-There’s also a lunchtime grill on the covered, heated Lodge d’Argent terrace, which will become Blossom City Tanqueray Terrace for summer 2016.
+Book lunch on the restaurant terrace for a side of sunshine with your black truffle and ricotta tortellini.
+Otherwise, for cheaper dining, snack on a cheeky miniature croque monsieur or garlic-butter-smothered escargots from the bar menu on the garden terraces.
+There’s also an alfresco lunchtime grill – all the better for emptying your wallet and filling up on steak in the open air.

 This excellent gastropub’s thang is that some ingredients on its short, sharply seasonal menus come direct from the raised beds on its charming rooftop garden.
 But the rooftop space is much more than a whimsical allotment – during winter, its greenhouse bar and dining area is available only for private hire, but in summer walk-ins are welcome, and you can fill up on wood-fired meats, sizzling Merguez sausages and sweetly grilled peppers from the grill, plus punchy, herb-laden cocktails.